mako-framework/docs/08_learn_more/00_image_processing.md

 | TextBox              | Draws a text box on the image                                  | ✓  | ✓           |
 | Watermark            | Applies a custom watermark to the image                        | ✓  | ✓           |

+> The optional [`mako/pixel-vips`](https://packagist.org/packages/mako/pixel-vips) implementation supports the same operations as the ImageMagick implementation.

 You can also create your own custom image operations by implementing the `OperationInterface`.

 ```php